awesome-algorand/awesome-algorand/README.md

 - [Immunebytes](https://www.immunebytes.com) - Secure your Algorand Smart Contract with credible security auditing solutions.
 - [KudelskiSecurity](https://kudelskisecurity.com) - Move your Blockchain project securely and successfully into production or onto mainnet.
 Company can help you assess, design, customize, deploy and manage Blockchain and digital ledger technology systems so you can confidently leverage security as a powerful differentiator in this dynamic market.
 - [Runtime Verification](https://runtimeverification.com/smartcontract) - Smart contract analysis and verification by the team who audited platforms like Algofi, FolksFinance, Yieldly and other prominent DeFi platforms in the ecosystem.
-- [Tenset Security](https://github.com/tenset-security/audits) - Comprising a team of Web3 Security Researchers, Tenset Security is dedicated to leaving no stone unturned in their pursuit of security excellence.
-They have a [proven track record of success](https://twitter.com/algoworld_nft/status/1691891473166279042) in discovering high-severity vulnerabilities specifically within Algorand projects, emphasizing their expertise and commitment to the Algorand ecosystem.
 - [UlamLabs](https://ulam.io/software-services/) - A Blockchain lab based in Poland, offering auditing services for Algorand smart contracts.
 - [Vantage Point Blockchain](https://www.vantagepoint.sg/contact-us) - Smart contract audits, crypto wallet audit and other penetration testing services in Algorand ecosystem with clients such as Folks.Finance, Pera, Algorand Foundation, Deflex (Defly/Alammex), GARD, Venue.One and others.
 Reports are signed by velocity.vantagepoint.algo and published at https://github.com/vantagepointreports/releases.